-Disclosure Schedule, KCPL and each of the KCPL Subsidiaries and, to the knowledge of KCPL, the KCPL Joint Ventures is not in breach or violation of or in default in the performance or observance of any term or provision of, and no event has occurred which, with lapse of time or action by a third party, could result in a default by KCPL or any KCPL Subsidiary or, to the knowledge of KCPL, KCPL Joint Venture under (i) its articles of incorporation or by-laws or (ii) any contract, commitment, agreement, indenture, mortgage, loan agreement, note, lease, bond, license, approval or other instrument to which it is a party or by which KCPL or any KCPL Subsidiary or KCPL Joint Venture is bound or to which any of its property is subject, except for possible violations, breaches or defaults which individually or in the aggregate would not have a KCPL Material Adverse Fffect.
+Disclosure Schedule, KCPL and each of the KCPL Subsidiaries and, to the knowledge of KCPL, the KCPL Joint Ventures is not in breach or violation of or in default in the performance or observance of any term or provision of, and no event has occurred which, with lapse of time or action by a third party, could result in a default by KCPL or any KCPL Subsidiary or, to the knowledge of KCPL, KCPL Joint Venture under (i) its articles of incorporation or by-laws or (ii) any contract, commitment, agreement, indenture, mortgage, loan agreement, note, lease, bond, license, approval or other instrument to which it is a party or by which KCPL or any KCPL Subsidiary or KCPL Joint Venture is bound or to which any of its property is subject, except for possible violations, breaches or defaults which individually or in the aggregate would not have a KCPL Material Adverse

 Section 4.5 REPORTS AND FINANCIAL STATEMENTS.
-The filings required to be made by KCPL and the KCPL Subsidiaries and KCPL Joint Ventures since January 1, 1991 under the Securities Act of 1934, as amended (the "SECURITIES ACT"); the Securities Exchange Act of 1934, as amended (the "EXCHANGE ACT"); the 1935 Act; the Federal Power Act (the "POWER ACT"); the Atomic Energy Act of 1954, as amended (the "ATOMIC ENERGY ACT") and applicable state public utility laws and regulations have been filed with the Securities and Exchange Commission (the "SEC"), the Federal Energy Regulatory Commission (the "FERC"), the Nuclear Regulatory Commission ("NRC") or the appropriate state public utilities commission, as the case may be, including all forms, statements, reports, agreements (oral or written) and all documents, exhibits, amendments and supplements appertaining thereto, and complied, as of their respective dates, in all material respects with all applicable requirements of the appropriate statutes and the rules and regulations thereunder, except for such filings the failure of which to have been made would not result in a KCPL Material Adverse Effect.
+The filings required to be made by KCPL and the KCPL Subsidiaries and KCPL Joint Ventures since January 1, 1991 under the Securities Act of 1933, as amended (the "SECURITIES ACT"); the Securities Exchange Act of 1934, as amended (the "EXCHANGE ACT"); the 1935 Act; the Federal Power Act (the "POWER ACT"); the Atomic Energy Act of 1954, as amended (the "ATOMIC ENERGY ACT") and applicable state public utility laws and regulations have been filed with the Securities and Exchange Commission (the "SEC"), the Federal Energy Regulatory Commission (the "FERC"), the Nuclear Regulatory Commission ("NRC") or the appropriate state public utilities commission, as the case may be, including all forms, statements, agreements (oral or written) and all documents, exhibits, amendments and supplements appertaining thereto, and complied, as of their respective dates, in all material respects with all applicable requirements of the appropriate statutes and the rules and regulations thereunder, except for such filings the failure of which to have been made would not result in a KCPL Material Adverse Effect.
 KCPL has made available to UCU a true and complete copy of each report, schedule, registration statement and definitive proxy statement filed with the SEC by KCPL pursuant to the requirements of the Securities Act or Exchange Act since January 1, 1991 (as such documents have since the time of their filing been amended, the "KCPL SEC REPORTS").
 As of their respective dates, the KCPL SEC Reports did not contain any untrue statement of a material fact or omit to state a material fact required to be stated therein or necessary to make the statements therein, in light of the circumstances under which they were made, not misleading.
-The audited consolidated financial statements and unaudited interim financial statements and unaudited interim financial statements and enosistent basis ("GAAP") (except as may be indicated therein or in the notes thereto and except with respect to unaud
+The audited consolidated financial statements and unaudited interim financial statements of KCPL included in the KCPL SEC Reports (collectively, the "KCPL FINANCIAL STATEMENTS") have been prepared in accordance with generally accepted accounting principles applied on a consistent basis ("GAAP") (except as may be indicated therein or in the notes thereto and except with respect to unaudited statements as permitted by Form 10-Q of the SEC) and fairly present the financial position of KCPL as of the dates thereof and the results of its operations and cash flows for the periods then ended, subject, in the case of the unaudited interim financial statements, to normal, recurring audit adjustments.
+True, accurate and complete copies of the Restated Articles of Consolidation and by-laws of KCPL, as in effect on the Original Execution Date, are included (or incorporated by reference) in the KCPL SEC Reports.